 Pablo Picasso famously said, “Every child is an artist, the problem is staying an artist when you grow up.”
 Nowadays everything is handed to us neatly packaged, with little room for imagination or growth.
-Quite a contrast from when I was a kid, my first “real” toy was a cardboard box.
+Quite a contrast from when I was a kid!
+My first “real” toy was a cardboard box.
 Sounds weird, but according to my dad, my brother and I would play with that box for hours.
-Why, because it was the gateway to the moon, a castle for a princess, or a submarine for an oceanographer.
-The box had no limits, no constraints, the only thing that could bind that cardboard box to the laws of reality was our own mind, and I was too imaginative to do that.Looking back, I realize how monumental my cardboard box days really were.
+Why?
+Because it was the gateway to the moon, a castle for a princess, or a submarine for an oceanographer.
+The box had no limits, no constraints.
+The only thing that could bind that cardboard box to the laws of reality was my own mind, and I was too imaginative for that.Looking back, I realize how monumental my cardboard box days really were.
 As I intern with Imagin8ors I often find myself face to face with my five-year-old self.
-When I am thinking of activities that would be fun, creative, and educational for the kids, I have the privilege of abandoning what is rational and functional in hopes of creating something new and exciting.
+When I am thinking of activities that would be fun, creative, and educational for kids, I have the privilege of abandoning what is rational and functional in hopes of creating something new and exciting.

-Leah Ferguson, this beautiful, talented Architecture student from Lehigh University, is currently in Singapore on the Iacocca Internship.
-Along with her internship at Imagin8ors she skillfully balances her love to cook, travel, draw, tinker, write and back home she is part of the Division 1 track team.
-This extremely dedicated Chicago girl has a sense of humour that makes the lunch table conversations at the office fun and lively.
+Leah Ferguson is a talented architecture student from Lehigh University, currently in Singapore on an Iacocca Internship.
+She skillfully balances her work at Imagin8ors with a love of travel, drawing, cooking, tinkering, and writing.
+Back home she is part of the Division 1 track team.
+This extremely dedicated Chicago native has a sense of humor that makes lunch table conversations at the office fun and lively.